c-c-meguchan/clipfeed-site/README.md

 Instead of copying the same text repeatedly — links, prompts, messages, or anything else — ClipFeed keeps them ready so you can paste them instantly.

+The main application source code is private, but releases and update metadata are managed here.

 **Download:** [Releases](https://github.com/c-c-meguchan/clipfeed-site/releases)